 Python's sort is stable (it uses TimSort).
 Elements that compare equal retain their relative order from the original list.
 This is useful for multi-key sorting.
 You can sort by secondary key first, then by primary key, and the secondary order is preserved within groups of equal primary keys:

 Python offers several patterns that make DSA code more concise and readable.
-These are not just stylistic preferences.
-They can significantly reduce the number of lines you write in an interview, leaving you more time for the actual algorithm.
+They reduce the number of lines you write in an interview, leaving more time for the actual algorithm.

 List comprehensions create lists in a single expression: